josefarias/hotwire_combobox/README.md

 > [!IMPORTANT]
-> This gem is in beta.
-We need your help to finalize a major release.
-Please do use this gem and report any issues you find.
+> We need your help to finalize this gem's first major release.
+Please use it in your apps and report any issues.

 ## Installation